code-craka/creavibe-pro/docs/notification-bell.md

 # NotificationBell Component Documentation

-The NotificationBell component is a responsive bell icon button with a dropdown notification menu for the Creavibe.pro application.
+The NotificationBell component is a responsive bell icon button with a dropdown notification menu for the CreaVibe application.
 It provides a clean and intuitive way for users to view and manage their notifications.

 ## Features